panaverse/learn-generative-ai/ASSIGNMENTS/02_zia_online_mart/readme.md

 - **DevContainers**: Provide consistent development environments using VSCode DevContainers, ensuring that all team members work in identical environments.
 - **Docker Compose**: Orchestrates the various microservices and dependencies (PostgreSQL, Kafka, etc.) during development and testing.

+## Development Methodologies

+**Test-Driven Development (TDD)**:

+TDD involves writing tests before writing the actual code.
+This ensures that the code meets the required functionality and helps prevent bugs.
+In this project, Pytest will be used for unit testing.

+**Behavior-Driven Development (BDD)**:

+BDD extends TDD by writing test cases in a natural language that non-programmers can read.
+This ensures that the software development process aligns closely with business requirements.
+In this project, Behave will be used for BDD.

 ## Implementation Plan

 ### Phase 1: Setup and Initial Development